Biochemistry, B.S.

 Integration Seminar Requirement

-Students enrolled in the Bachelor of Science in Biochemistry degree program are required to take BBST 465 as Christianity and the Natural Sciences, or another approved Integration Seminar topic (see advisor).
+Students enrolled in the Bachelor of Science in Biochemistry degree program are required to take BBST 4653 Integration Seminar: Christianity and the Natural Sciences, or another approved Integration Seminar topic (see advisor).

-Biochemistry majors automatically meet the Core Curriculum requirement of 6 credits in science and mathematics.
-The foreign language requirement is met by two years in high school or 4 credits of college foreign language.
+Biochemistry majors meet the Core Curriculum requirement of 9 credits in integration seminar, science, and mathematics within the major.
+The foreign language requirement is met by two years of high school study in the same language or four credits of college foreign language.

 Program Courses